-Use your emergency back-up tank(s).
-They are the source of your oxygen in cases of emergency, equipment failure and natural disasters.
-Contact us when you are evacuating or using your oxygen for an emergency event.
+Emergency back-up tank(s) are for emergencies only.
+They are the source of your oxygen in cases of an emergency, equipment failure, and other disasters.
+If you are having an emergency and are using your emergency back-up tank.
+Contact us at the numbers below.